GabBen1300/SAP-CPI-Groovy-IntelliJ-Template/README.md

 # SAP CPI Groovy IntelliJ Project Template

+## Description

+This project is a template for creating Groovy scripts for SAP CPI (Cloud Platform Integration) locally.
+The `value_mapping.xml` file is obtained by downloading the artifact of the value mapping from SAP Integration Suite.

 1. **Install IntelliJ Community Edition**
    Download and install IntelliJ IDEA Community Edition from [this link](https://www.jetbrains.com/idea/download/?section=windows).